 In collaboration with the Los Angeles Community College District, gkkworks, and Cupertino Electric, Southland helped design and build a new 42,000 square foot maintenance and operations (M&O) facility that houses everything from electrical and plumbing to offices and administrative areas.
 The project also included a new central energy plant that serves the M&O facility.

-Southland designed and constructed the renewable energy component of the central plant using a solar thermal system that features 4,800 individual evacuated tube collectors installed on the M&O facility’s roof.
-Southland selected solar absorption chillers to heat and cool buildings through solar energy.
-While the system powers the facility’s cooling and heating demands, Southland also installed two 2,000 MBH boilers to serve as backups for the solar thermal system in case additional energy is needed.
+We selected solar absorption chillers to heat and cool buildings through solar energy.
+While the system powers the facility's cooling and heating demands, our team installed two 2,000 MBH boilers to serve as backups for the solar thermal system in case additional energy is needed.